 $ ls contrast.jks teamserver.csr

-The teamserver.csr can now be shared with your Certificate Authority.
-In response, they should send you a signed SSL certificate for use in your environment.
+You can now share the teamserver.csr with your CA. In response, they should send you a signed SSL certificate to use in your environment.

 When importing root and intermediate certificates, you will need to be aware of a small change to the

-As a general rule, most purchased SSL certificates will be recognized as valid because their Root Certificate Authority is already part of the default keystore.
-Keep in mind, this will change with your distribution and Java version.
-The default keystore can be found at
+-file options.
+As a general rule, most purchased SSL certificates will be recognized as valid because their root CA is already part of the default KeyStore.
+However, the default will change with your distribution and Java version.
+You can find the default KeyStore at $JAVA_HOME/jre/lib/security/cacerts.

 $ keytool -keystore cacerts -list Enter keystore password:

-If you are using an internal CA, then you will need to obtain root and intermediate certificates to verify the chain of trust through the keystores on both sides of the connection.
+If you're using an internal CA, you must obtain root and intermediate certificates to verify the chain of trust through the KeyStores on both sides of the connection.

 keytool -import \ -trustcacerts -alias root -file my-root-cert.crt -keystore contrast.jks